North Pole Adventure Jin Fei Bao's reports are below (translated by Frank Guo in Kunming): First Installment April 11, 2007 April 13, 2007

 In many places of the town, there are street signs reminding tourists to be careful of the polar bears, but locals said the chance of encountering a polar bear inside the town is very very low.
 In recent years, nearly nobody has been attacked by polar bears near the town.
 The local government has taken some measures to prevent the polar bears coming into the town to look for food, such as: all the rubbish bins in the streets are made of thick metal, and are all-closed, so the bears can not find food here.
 The locals seldom go out at night.
 I saw some people riding on the ski-doos taking long rifles.

 Most houses in the town are log cabins, they are not built on the ground, but on wood stilts.
-It’s very warm inside, with all the modern electric appliances.
+Its very warm inside, with all the modern electric appliances.
 There are some hills surrounding the town, these hills are only about 800 m high, but very steep.

 April 15, 2007